 This activity is led by the EGI.eu Strategy and Policy Team (SPT) (formerly the Policy Development Team) and encompasses the development of strategies and policies within and external to EGI.eu relating to governance, standardisation and integration with other infrastructures, EGI strategic response and alignment to EU strategic development, and supporting the boards and groups within EGI that draft policies and procedures for evolving the production infrastructure.

-The main objectives are to analyse strategic themes and trends globally and in the Europe and produce documents and reports to inform the EGI management bodies for supporting the decision-making process and the EGI community about strategic-level policies or information; liaise with other projects and organisations, including industry and international policy bodies to establish collaboration agreements and their monitor progress; organise meetings and workshops on key strategic themes to EGI and attend relevant events and conferences; and support the formulation and development of policies and procedures by the EGI policy groups.
+The main objectives are to analyse strategic themes and trends globally and in Europe and produce documents and reports to inform the EGI management bodies.
+These documents support the decision-making process and inform the EGI community about strategic-level policies or information.
+The team also aims to liaise with other projects and organisations, including industry and international policy bodies in order to establish collaboration agreements and monitor their progress.
+In addition, the teamorganises meetings and workshops on strategic themes that are key to the EGI community and attend relevant events and conferences to gather information, contribute to European level discussions and build contact networks.
+Finally, the team alsosupports the formulation and development of policies and procedures by the EGI policy groups.

 Community Outreach and Events